-The amount of your donation doesn’t matter, the fact of doing it does.
 Imagine if everyone (who’s financially independent) donated a dollar a month to a foundation of choice.
-It seems small but once you add up all the donations, the sum can make a huge difference in other people’s lives.
+It seems small, but once you add up all the donations, the sum can make a huge difference in other people’s lives.

-This is an especially useful yet rare skill.
-We definitely care way too much about how others perceive us which in result lowers your self-esteem and confidence as well as makes you overthink the simple choices.
+This is an especially useful yet rare skill that should be part of the goals to set for yourself.
+We often care way too much about how others perceive us, which lowers your self-esteem and confidence, as well as makes you overthink otherwise simple choices.
 Abandoning the validation completely is tough, but it’s worth working toward it.

 Once you accept the inevitable disapproval, you can become your true and authentic self.
 To get started, have a look at this post.

-Saying no at the right moment is a habit which guarantees you a better life.
+Saying no at the right moment is a habit that guarantees you a better life.
 However, the tendency in most people is quite the opposite.
-They say yes way too much and end up with unnecessary commitments and responsibilities which don’t add any value to their lives.
+They say yes way too much and end up with unnecessary commitments and responsibilities that don’t add any value to their lives.

-You 20s is when you should finally grasp that there are plenty of things you don’t need to say yes to all the time.
+Now is when you should finally grasp that.
+There are plenty of things you don’t need to say yes to all the time.

-“Do it yourself” movement grows in popularity and some of the ideas people come up with are seriously unbelievable.
-Creating your own piece of furniture boosts your creativity, tests your manual skills and saves you money.
-The satisfaction after putting your favorite books on a hand-made shelf beats every commercial furniture.
+The “do it yourself” movement has grown in popularity, and some of the ideas people come up with are seriously unbelievable.
+Creating your own piece of furniture boosts your creativity, tests your manual skills, and saves you money.
+The satisfaction after putting your favorite books on a hand-made shelf beats any extravagant furniture purchase.

 As for me, watching the sky in the night is the best way to get the existential buzz.
-It’s a beautiful scenario to contemplate about your life, plans, and the future once you turn into 30s.
-Pitch a tent in the nature, make a bonfire, invite your loved ones and fire your imagination with the stars.
+It’s a beautiful scenario to contemplate your life, plans, and the future.
+Pitch a tent in nature, make a bonfire, invite your loved ones, and fire up your imagination with the stars.